nanooka/online-shopping/README.md

 2. Navigate to the project directory.
 3. Install dependencies by running npm install.
 4. Set up environment variables for configuration, such as database connection string, API keys for users, etc.
-5. Run the backend server using npm start.
+5. Run the backend server using npm start - https://github.com/nanooka/online-shopping-backend.
 6. Navigate to the client directory and start the frontend application using npm start.

 ## Contributing